tc39/notes/es7/2016-05/may-23.md

 KS: Prototype in Babel?

-AR: I don't like this change because I think left-to-right is a good thing to have.
+ARB: I don't like this change because I think left-to-right is a good thing to have.

 EF: I'm also vaguely uncomfortable, but not being able to write decorators in object literals anyway seems